meilisearch/documentation/learn/core_concepts/relevancy.md

 Each index possesses a list of ranking rules stored as an array in the [settings object](/reference/api/settings.md).
 This array is **fully customizable**, meaning you can **delete existing rules, add new ones, and reorder them as needed**.

-Whenever a search query is made, Meilisearch uses a [bucket sort](https://en.wikipedia.org/wiki/Bucket_sort) algorithm to rank documents.
-The first ranking rule is applied to all documents, while each subsequent rule is only applied to documents that are considered equal under the previous rule (i.e. as a tiebreaker).
+Meilisearch uses a [bucket sort](https://en.wikipedia.org/wiki/Bucket_sort) algorithm to rank documents whenever a search query is made.
+The first ranking rule is applied to all documents, while each subsequent rule is only applied to documents that are considered equal under the previous rule (i.e., as a tiebreaker).

 **The order in which ranking rules are applied matters.** The first rule in the array has the most impact, and the last rule has the least.
 Our default configuration meets most standard needs but [you can change it](/reference/api/ranking_rules.md#update-ranking-rules).